aamirazad/dotsy/CONTRIBUTING.md

 #### AI Use

 - I created this project without the use of any AI/LLM.
-The project was mean to help me learn how to make software to add to my abilities.
+The project was meant to help me learn how to make software to add to my abilities.
 I ask you do the same and refrain from using AI.
 - Using AI to solve small issues you are stuck on or write repetitive code you would have written yourself is fine.
 - Using AI to write entire files and/or not understanding the decisions the AI made when writing the code is unacceptable.
-- To verify you understand your code and have put thought into the decisions made, I might ask you why you chose to implement a feature the way you did.
+- To verify you understand your code and have put thought into the decisions made, I might ask you why you choose to implement a feature the way you did.
 - To save time, I ask you to briefly describe decisions you made and why you did them

 ### Improving The Documentation